A Guide to English Language Schools

-If you do not do an exam, you could be refused permission to renew your Irish Residence Permit (IRP) card for another English course.
+If you do not do an exam, you will not be allowed renew your Student Visa.

-The Irish immigration service (INIS) expects students to be able to show a minimum of 85% attendance if they are applying to renew their immigration permission.
+The Immigration Service Delivery (ISD) expects students to be able to show a minimum of 85% attendance if they are applying to renew their immigration permission.
 Only the immigration service can make a decision on whether a student will be permitted to renew with a lower attendance figure.

 Absenteeism and Expulsion

 ISD makes clear that schools recruiting non-EEA students should make them aware of the 85% attendance requirements.
 Schools must also have a written absenteeism and expulsion policy which:

 - is fair

 - is notified to the student before they enrol

 - is explained in a language they can understand